Green Screen Errors to Avoid at All Costs

 December 22, 2014“It’s very easy to fall into the trap of breaking the rules of reality,” says Paul Franklin, a senior supervisor of Academy Award-winning effects house Double Negative and the man behind the realistic visual effects of Interstellar.

-That is how the visual effects of the movie lead us straight to a scientific discovery!
+That is how the movie visual effects of the movie lead us straight to a scientific discovery!
 We got a visual stunner to see and Kip Throne got the material he needed to publish two papers!

 Chandan has 14 years of experience in the field of Animation & VFX with an MBA in Education Administration from Symbiosis and a B.Sc. in Animation from Bharathidasan University.
 He has worked as a Rigging Artist, 3D Generalist and Academic Head with Cavalier Animation, Creo Valley School of Film, Aavishkaran Academy and Garden City University.